 There are over 6,000 islands and inlets in Greece, but only 227 of those islands are inhabited.
 That’s still a whole lot of islands to cover!
 Luckily, I had Anastasios (a Greek!) who more than knows his way around the Greek Isles!
 I was so excited to explore some other islands in the Aegean with him – sides of the Greek Islands I had never seen before!
-We got to experience the classic quaintness of Spetses, the magic of Hydra, the charm of Paros (and Antiparos!), and the beauty of Sifnos!
+We got to experience the classic quaintness of Spetses, the magic of Hydra and the charm of Paros – and Antiparos!

 The food was so incredible throughout this trip was top-notch.
 While Greek food can have its decadent offerings (fried feta with honey – my Achilles heel) after two weeks in Greece I didn’t get tired of the fresh Greek Salads and amazing mezze dips!
 For all of these islands, you can book a ferry to get from island to Island.
 Depending on your route, you might have to travel back to Athens before heading out.!
 We took a total of 6 ferries on our trip and it was definitely the easiest way to travel for sure.
 They are all quite punctual and had snacks or drinks on board!
 Transportation, once you get to each of the islands, differs: I’d recommend getting an ATV/quad in Spetsus, Hydra is just foot traffic or mules so no need (!), in Paros I’d rent a small car – you can take it on the ferry to Antiparos as well to drive!